trentmc/brownie-instrs/README.md

 ## Bake token

-We could use 'brownie init' to start our own Brownie project.
-But for now let's use ['token-mix'](https://github.com/brownie-mix/token-mix), a simple pre-created project to play with ERC20.
+We could use `brownie init` to start our own Brownie project.
+But for now let's use [`token-mix`](https://github.com/brownie-mix/token-mix), a simple pre-created project to play with ERC20.
 ```
 brownie bake token
 cd token